 This list is subject to change at any time to reflect updated information as determined by local public health agencies and at the discretion of the SIU.
-Please be advised that the situation in certain areas (Niagara region, etc.) are being closely monitored as COVID-19 cases are trending upwards.
+Please be advised that the situation in certain areas are being closely monitored as COVID-19 cases are trending upwards and changes may need to be made quite rapidly.